AmplitudeAudio/doc-sdk/docs/api/engine/Engine/index.md

     Plays a sound object associated with the given name in the World scope.

-    !!! note
+    !!! tip
-         Playing a sound object with its handle is faster than using the name as using the name requires a map lookup internally.
+         Playing a sound object with its handle is faster than using the name as using the name requires an internal lookup.

     :material-location-enter: **Parameter** `name`
     :    The name of the sound object to play.

     :material-location-enter: **Parameter** `location`
-    :    The location of the sound.
+    :    The location at which the sound should be played.

     :material-location-enter: **Parameter** `userGain`
     :    The gain of the sound.
+Must be in the range [0, 1].

+    !!! note
+         The `userGain` parameter will not be used directly, but instead, it will be used in the final gain computation, which may include other factors like the attenuation and the master gain.

     :material-keyboard-return: **Return**
-    :    The channel the sound is played on.
-If the object could not be played, an invalid `Channel` is returned.
+    :    The channel the sound object is being played on.
+If the object could not be played, or an object with the given name was not found, an invalid `Channel` is returned.